 Get a trial account with Spinbackup using your Google account name.
 We don’t require your password, just your account name, nor do we share your information with any third parties.
 Set up your automatic backup schedule.
 And everything else will be done for you.
 The Data you saved on your PC → that you then saved on your external hard drive → and that was uploaded to your Google Drive → will automatically go into your Spinbackup storage.
 Even if your hard drive wasn’t with you and for some reason Google was down, you would still be able to access your Google files from your Spinbackup account.

 So there you go!
-A short 101 course in the Computer Security basics.
+A short 101 course in the Cybersecurity basics.